Get a free, no obligation personal loan quote with rates as low as 9.99%

 Pay Your Rent By Credit Card

-Third-party platforms like Plastiq and Letus (powered by Rentmoola) allow you to pay your rent via credit card.
+Third-party platforms like Letus (powered by Rentmoola) allow you to pay your rent via credit card.
 With these platforms, you simply make a payment to them with your credit card and then they’ll send your landlord a cheque or a direct deposit.

 Since the payment is made through your credit card, it can help you build your credit when you pay off your credit card bill.
 Moreover, if you have a rewards credit card, you can earn points through your rent payments.
 However, it can also negatively affect your credit if you don’t pay your balance on time or in full.